google/syzkaller/docs/syzbot.md

 If the reproducer exits quickly, try to run it several times, or in a loop.
 There can be some races involved.

+## No reproducer at all?

+Reproducers are best-effort. `syzbot` always tries to create reproducers, and once it has one it adds it to the bug.
+If there is no reproducer referenced in a bug, a reproducer does not exist.
+There are multiple reasons why `syzbot` can fail to create a reproducer: some crashes are caused by subtle races and are very hard to reproduce in general; some crashes are caused by global accumulated state in kernel (e.g. lockdep reports); some crashes are caused by non-reproducible coincidences (e.g. an integer `0x12345` happened to reference an existing IPC object) and there is long tail of other reasons.